All-Hands-AI/OpenHands/Development.md

 2. Update the poetry.lock file via `poetry lock --no-update`

 ### 9. Use existing Docker image
-To reduce build time (e.g., if no changes were made to the client-runtime component), you can use an existing Docker container image.
-Set the SANDBOX_RUNTIME_CONTAINER_IMAGE environment variable to the desired Docker image.
+To reduce build time (e.g., if no changes were made to the client-runtime component), you can use an existing Docker container image by setting the SANDBOX_RUNTIME_CONTAINER_IMAGE environment variable to the desired Docker image.

 Example: `export SANDBOX_RUNTIME_CONTAINER_IMAGE=ghcr.io/all-hands-ai/runtime:0.14-nikolaik`